Heavy thunderstorms mark the end of UK heatwave

 Warwickshire Police said emergency services personnel searching for a 17-year-old boy who disappeared after getting into difficulty in a quarry lake in Bishops Itchington, near Leamington Spa, have recovered a body.

-Essex Police said the search for a boy who was last seen in water near Clacton Pier on Thursday evening resumed on Friday morning.
+Essex Police said a body was found on Saturday in the search for a boy who was last seen in the sea near Clacton Pier two days earlier.

-The force was called amid concerns for the welfare of two teenagers and was on the scene just after 6.35pm.
+The force was called on Thursday amid concerns for the welfare of two teenagers and was on the scene just after 6.35pm.

-One boy was rescued by a lifeboat crew, checked over by medical teams and reunited with his family, but the second, aged 13, remains unaccounted for.
+One boy was rescued by a lifeboat crew, and police said the body of a 15-year-old – provisionally named as Ben Quartermaine – was recovered shortly before 8am on Saturday.

 Bedfordshire are also looking for a man who got into difficulties in the river Great Ouse on Friday afternoon.